sequix/fscache/README.md

 # fscache

-A filesystem cache in golang.
+A filesystem LRU cache in golang based on atime.

 ## Features